Jasonlyw/khrismiddletonplayoffs/README.md

-# khrismiddletonplayoffs
-Does Khris Middleton really plays better facing the Celtics?
+# Does Khris Middleton really plays better when he faces the Celtics?